Weddings within the parish of St Anthony's

 - A parish cantor will be assigned to sing at your wedding; that fee is included in the parish fee of $550.
 We often use other instruments such as flute, violin or trumpets.
 The Director of Music and Liturgy can help you choose the instruments that would most enhance the music you have selected.
 We have musicians that we work with often and we are familiar with the quality of their performance and their reliability.
 If you are interested in using these instrumentalists, please contact the Director of Music and Liturgy at least 6 months in advance.

 - The Instrumentalist’s fee is separate from the director and cantor.
-If you would like a family friend or family member to sing, they are welcome to do so during the prelude, the unity candle and/or at the presentation of flowers at the Blessed Mother Shrine.
+If you would like a family friend or family member to sing, they are welcome to do so during the prelude, and at the presentation of flowers at the Blessed Mother Shrine.
 The parish cantor will lead the assembly in the Responsorial Psalm and the Service Acclamations.